 Going to Empire is a seriously dangerous affair; you’re at risk of somehow giving away all of your cash.
-With four major stores across Perth, Empire is at the forefront of bringing Perthlings beautiful, eclectic and carefully selected imported and locally designed furniture and homewares.
+With four major stores across Perth, Empire is at the forefront of bringing us beautiful, eclectic and carefully selected imported and locally designed furniture and homewares.
 No matter what room you’re fitting out or whether it’s your whole home, they’ve got you covered with everything from boho chic and rustic refinement, to Scandinavian minimalism and pure elegance.
-And don’t even get us started on the soft furnishing and indoor plant offering!
+And don’t even get us started on the soft furnishing and indoor plant offering.
 The jaw (and credit card) drops.

 Tucked into a little spot on Beaufort, La Luna packs a whole lot of amazing homewares for such a small shop.
-Think hand crafted ceramics, moody and romantic floral prints, macramé wall hangings and planters, gorgeous wool rugs and trendy velvet furnishings.
-You’ll want to buy everything!
+Think handcrafted ceramics, moody and romantic floral prints, macramé wall hangings and planters, gorgeous wool rugs and trendy velvet furnishings.
+You’ll want to buy everything.

 It’s impossible not to fall in love with Remedy.
 Shopping here is as calming and grounding as a day spa visit; not least due to the aroma of their Aesop product range.
-The place is full of organic and earthy homewares, like stunning linen bedding, handmade wool throws, matte ceramics, beeswax candles, Turkish towels and high quality armadillo rugs.
+The place is full of organic and earthy homewares, like stunning linen bedding, handmade wool throws, matte ceramics, beeswax candles, Turkish towels and high-quality armadillo rugs.
 Top it all off with a beautiful selection of bathroom products that will turn your house into a home.

 This exciting little creative venture housed in an old warehouse in Fremantle is an absolute gem.
 Stackwood is a concept store supporting a bunch of local makers (nine of them in fact) by bringing their products to the broader Perth community—and we thank them for it.
 Get all your ceramic needs fulfilled by Winterwares Ceramics, deck your place out with Sally Mundy’s art, and grab a vintage ottoman or statement throw from The Vintage Delhi.